rdkit/rdkit/Code/MinimalLib/README.md

 ### Releasing a new beta version of the package

-The process is the same as publishing a regular version, but the version specified and the npm publish command changes slightly:
+The process is the same as publishing a regular version, but the version specified and the npm publish command change slightly:

 ```bash
 npm version 2021.3.1-beta.0 # specify beta number in version here